IVDC-Club-IIT-Indore/IITISoC-23-IVR1-LaneDetection-using-LimitedComputationPower/Lane_detection_using_DL/DL_based_Lane_Detection/README.md

 ## LANE DETECTION WITH DEEP LEARNING
-I use a deep learning-based approach to improve upon lane detection.
+I have used a deep learning-based approach to improve upon lane detection.
 My final model uses a fully convolutional neural network to output an image of a predicted lane.

 ## DATASETS